 About the vaccine:

-There is currently no approved vaccine to prevent COVID-19.
-While we wait for a vaccine to be developed, tested and approved, there are many things we can do to protect ourselves and our communities:
+While we wait for widespread availability of COVID-19 vaccines, there are many things we can do to protect ourselves and our communities:

 - Wash your hands often for at least 20 seconds, especially if you have been in a public place.